GeoffAWaddington/CSI30Wiki/FX-Zone-Activation-(FocusedFX,-TrackFXMenu,-SelectedTrackFXMenu,-SelectedTrack).md

 * **FocusedFX:** Opening the GUI in Reaper will cause the plugin to map on your surface.
 This mode is enabled by default. **Mapping action: ToggleEnableFocusedFXMapping**

 * **TrackFXMenu:** You select the plugin you want to activate from a menu on your control surface.
-TrackFXMenu splays the FX slots out vertically, so imagine an 8-fader surface with displays showing FX Slot 1 on Track 1, FX Slot 1 on Track 2, FX Slot 1 on Track 3, etc. You change FX slots by banking vertically. **Mapping action: GoTrackFXMenu**
+TrackFXMenu splays the FX slots out vertically, so imagine an 8-fader surface with displays showing FX Slot 1 on Track 1, FX Slot 1 on Track 2, FX Slot 1 on Track 3, etc. You change FX slots by banking vertically. **Mapping action: GoTrackFXMenu** to activate the zone, **GoFXSlot** to activate the FX mapping.

 * **SelectedTrackFXMenu:** Like TrackFXMenu, you select the plugin you want to activate from a menu on your control surface.
 SelectedTrackFXMenu splays the FX slots of the selected track horizontally.
-Here, imagine an 8-fader surface with displays showing FX Slot 1 on Track 3, FX Slot 2 on Track 3, FX Slot 3 on Track 3, etc. If you have more FX on the selected track than you have control surface channels for, you can change FX slots by banking horizontally. **Mapping action: GoSelectedTrackFXMenu**
+Here, imagine an 8-fader surface with displays showing FX Slot 1 on Track 3, FX Slot 2 on Track 3, FX Slot 3 on Track 3, etc. If you have more FX on the selected track than you have control surface channels for, you can change FX slots by banking horizontally. **Mapping action: GoSelectedTrackFXMenu**, **GoFXSlot** to activate the FX mapping.

 * **SelectedTrack:** When this mode is enabled, simply selecting a track in Reaper will activate any FX maps on that track.
 This is particularly handy for control surfaces with pre-defined layouts like the Softube Console One.
 With this mode, because multiple FX can be activated at once (example: an EQ and a compressor), users would have to be careful when mapping their fx.zon files as to avoid conflicts. **Mapping action: GoSelectedTrack**